-- 1. Students need to pass theory independently in order to receive a pass in this course. - 2.
-All students must pass the biology lab test in order to receive a pass in this course. - 3.
-Students who miss scheduled tests during the semester will not be allowed to write on another day. - 4.
+- 1. The pass mark for the course is 60%.
+The letter grades for this course will be assigned in accordance with those established by Sault College. - 2.
+Students who miss scheduled tests during the semester will not be allowed to write on another day. - 3.
 If the instructor has been appropriately notified of your absence for the test, the test you missed will count for the same percentage as you receive on the final exam.
-If you have not notified your instructor you will receive a grade of 0 for the missed test. - 5.
-Each student must write the final exam and do any required assignments.
+If you have not notified your instructor you will receive a grade of 0 for the missed test. - 4.
+Each student must write the final exam, the lab test and do any required assignments. - 5.
+All students must pass the practical lab test as well as the written component in order to receive a pass in this course.